 - Valor Christian Academy strives to provide students and staff with an environment that is physically safe and clean.
 We have extensive emergency preparation and emergency response protocols, created in coordination with local police authorities and other experts.

 - Valor has always fostered a positive, encouraging atmosphere, and we believe that a proactive approach to bullying will best prepare our students for continuing success at Valor, in high school, and beyond.
 Learn more about this topic on our Anti-Bullying Program webpage.

 What are your Covid-19 protocols?

 In response to the COVID-19 pandemic, we continually review our protocols to ensure that they reflect the latest developments in scientific understanding of the COVID-19 virus as well as the recommendations of the Los Angeles County Department of Public Health.
-Our current protocols include, but are not limited to, morning temperature checks, regular sanitization of play and work spaces, regular handwashing, touchless water bottle refill stations, air filters in every classroom, testing of staff, and adherence to the quarantine recommendations provided by the CDC for those who test positive for or are exposed to COVID-19.
 To learn more about how Valor Christian Academy keeps students and staff safe, please see our Covid-19 Protocols page here or contact our office at (310) 798-5181.

 What do students do after Valor?